Instant Pot Whole Chicken

 Why I love this recipe

 • Hands-off.
-Like my Instant Pot chicken thighs, this recipe doesn’t require babysitting.
+This recipe doesn’t require babysitting.
 Just pop it in the pot and come back when it’s done.

-• Perfect for big crowds.
+• Great for feeding a crowd.
 When I need to feed the masses, I make this recipe.
-It’s fast and consistent, and everyone gets their choice of white or dark meat.
+It’s fast and consistent, and everyone gets their choice of white or dark meat (a very contentious issue in my household).

 • Chicken.
 I used a 3-pound chicken for this recipe, but I included tips below for how long it should take to cook a bigger chicken.

 • Herbs.
-Bay leaves and fresh rosemary will go inside the chicken, while dried thyme and oregano will get rubbed on the skin.
+Bay leaves and fresh rosemary will go inside the chicken, while dried thyme and oregano will be rubbed on the skin.

 • Lemon.
 Stuffing the chicken with lemon wedges creates a deeper and more balanced flavor.